 Basically, you want to plant your seeds to grow plants together that help each other grow better and be more flavorful.
 You also want to attract beneficial insects to control the unwanted bugs that tend to destroy some plants.

-Arugula loves to be next to bush beans, beets, carrots, celery, cucumber, lettuce, onion, potato, and spinach.
+Arugula loves to be next to bush beans, beets, carrots, celery, cucumber, lettuce, onion, garlic, chives, potatoes, and spinach.
+Keep it away from cabbage, broccoli, and cauliflower.

 Asparagus should be planted with parsley, basil, nasturtiums, and marigolds.
 Asparagus should not be planted by fennel (the vegetable and the herb) or garlic.